datalayer/jupyter-ui/jep/README.md

 The following constitutes a non-exclusive list of prior art:

-- JupyterLab extension example using a React.js component https://github.com/jupyterlab/extension-examples/tree/master/react-widget
+- [JupyterLab](https://github.com/jupyterlab/extension-examples/tree/master/react-widget) extension example using a React.js component.
-- Nteract is a React.js notebook https://github.com/nteract/nteract
+- [Nteract](https://github.com/nteract/nteract) is a React.js notebook.
-- Jupyter React is a library with React.js components to create data products compatible with the Jupyter ecosystem.https://github.com/datalayer/jupyter-react
+- [Jupyter React](https://github.com/datalayer/jupyter-react) is a library with React.js components to create data products compatible with the Jupyter ecosystem.
+- [Vue Lumino](https://github.com/tupilabs/vue-lumino) allows to reuse the Lumino docking panel system in a Vue application.
+It is limited to docking aspects and will benefit from the components proposed in this JEP.
 - [Jupyter Widgets](https://github.com/jupyter-widgets) for a reactive solution that imply both frontend and backend.
-- JupyterHub management UI on top of React.js Bootstrap widgets https://github.com/jupyterhub/jupyterhub/tree/main/jsx
+- [JupyterHub management](https://github.com/jupyterhub/jupyterhub/tree/main/jsx) UI on top of React.js Bootstrap widgets.
 - [CoCalc](https://github.com/sagemathinc/cocalc) connects to Jupyter Kernels with a frontend developed in Reacts.js.
-- UI Toolkit is a component library for building web interfaces in Jupyter ecosystem (JupyterHub, Jupyter Widgets, JupyterLab,...) https://github.com/jupyterlab-contrib/jupyter-ui-toolkit.
+- [UI Toolkit](https://github.com/jupyterlab-contrib/jupyter-ui-toolkit) is a component library for building web interfaces in Jupyter ecosystem (JupyterHub, Jupyter Widgets, JupyterLab,...).
 This JEP proposes to built on top tof this implementation.

 # Unresolved questions